Annie Larsen affair: Background

 By 1914, plans for a pan-Indian revolution had been hatched.
 As World War I broke out, Germany decided to actively support the Ghadar plan.
 For this, links established between Indian and Irish residents in Germany (including Roger Casement) and the German Foreign office were used to tap into the Indo-Irish network in the United States.
 In September 1914, the German Chancellor Theobald von Bethmann Hollweg authorised German activity against British India.
-The German effort was headed by Max von Oppenheim, archaeologist and the head of the newly formed Intelligence bureau for the east.
-Upon Oppenheim fell the task of arranging the Indian student groups into a cohesive group.
+The German effort was headed by Max von Oppenheim, archaeologist and the head of the newly formed Intelligence Bureau for the East.
+His mission was to organize the Indian student groups into a cohesive group.
 Oppenheim also convinced Indian revolutionary Har Dayal of the feasibility of the project and was able to establish contact with the Ghadar Party in the United States.
 In an October meeting of the Imperial Naval Office, the consulate in San Francisco was tasked to make contact with Ghadar leaders in California.
 German military attache to the German consulate Wilhelm von Brincken was able to establish contact, through Tarak Nath Das and an intermediary named Charles Lattendorf, with Ram Chandra.